Letters from Chenoa Stock

 December 16, 2008

-Chenoa will next be in the USA, based in Pittsburgh PA & St. Louis MO, July - September 2013.
+Chenoa will next be in the U.S. April - May 2016.
 Email her to extend an invitation to visit your congregation or organization.

 About Chenoa Stock’s Ministry

 Bolivia is the highest country in South America and some observers call it the most isolated one as well.
-It is the poorest of South American nations, though it has rich reserves of mineral and energy resources whose economic benefits are shared by only a tiny minority of Bolivians.
-The extraction of these resources also produces environmental challenges that threaten the welfare of Bolivians.
-Approximately two-thirds of the population are of indigenous descent, but Bolivia's economic and political systems historically have been dominated by urban dwellers of Spanish ancestry.
-In addition to the Bolivian groups that comprise the Joining Hands network, the Presbyterian Church (U.S.A.) maintains a partnership with the Independent Presbyterian Church of Bolivia.
+It is the poorest of South American nations.
+Though it has rich reserves of mineral and energy resources, only a tiny minority of Bolivians share in these economic benefits.
+The extraction of these resources produces environmental challenges that threaten the welfare of Bolivians.
+Approximately two-thirds of the population is of indigenous descent, but urban dwellers of Spanish ancestry have historically dominated Bolivia's economic and political systems.
+This dynamic changed slightly with the election of Evo Morales, the first indigenous president, in 2006, but many indigenous Bolivians still feel a lack of representation due to Morales’ tendency to favor the country’s development and growing economy over the environmental sustainability of its people and land.
+In addition to the Bolivian groups that comprise the Joining Hands network, the Presbyterian Church (U.S.A.) maintains a partnership with the Independent Presbyterian Church of Bolivia (IPIB).
 Roman Catholicism is the faith of more than 90 percent of the population.

 About Chenoa Stock

-Her call, Chenoa says, is to serve suffering people in the world.
-“My faith is grounded in a call to share God's love and compassion in a time when many live in inequality and have lost hope, but know they can create change when the spirit of love and trust are shared,” says Chenoa, a member of East Liberty Presbyterian Church in Pittsburgh, Pennsylvania.
+“My faith, Chenoa says, “is grounded in a call to share God's love and compassion in a time when many live in inequality and have lost hope, but know they can create change when the spirit of love and trust are shared.”

 Birthday - October 22